What to do at New Jersey's Most Popular Beaches

 Exit 4B Wildwood

-- June - August 2025: Friday Night Fireworks, Wildwoods Boardwalk
+- June - August 2026: Friday Night Fireworks, Wildwoods Boardwalk

 Exit 0 Cape May

 Located at the southern tip of Cape May Peninsula where the Delaware Bay meets the Atlantic Ocean, Cape May is a perfect destination for families.
-There miles of beautiful clean powdery beaches.
+There are miles of beautiful clean powdery beaches.
 Go swimming near life guard stations.
 Beach tag fee for ages 12+.
 No beach fee for kids 11 & under.
 Walk along the Cape May Promenade.
 Attractions: Cape May County Park and Zoo, Nature Center of Cape May, Naval Air Station Wildwood Aviation Museum at Cape May Airport, Cape May Lighthouse.

-See our Guide to the top NJ Boardwalks that are perfect for families and kids.
+Read Guide to the top NJ Boardwalks that are perfect for families and kids.

 Check out more things to do at NJ Kids